Private rent and tenancies

 Help with your rent

-If you have a low income you may be eligible for Housing Benefit to help pay your rent.
-If you're entitled to Universal Credit, you might get an amount for your housing costs.
+If you have a low income you may be eligible for Universal Credit or Housing Benefit to help pay your rent.
 Your savings and income will be used to work out how much benefit you could get.

 Discretionary housing payments